Predicting Choice from Information Costs: Proof Appendix

 It remains to show the set of utilities that rationalize the SCRs in $\SCRrat\cap G$ is open.
 But these utilities are the ones that rationalize SCRs in $G$ (resp. $\SCRrat\cap G$) if $\Omega$ is infinite (resp. finite)---a weak*-open set in either case---and so Lemma~\ref{lem: open set of utilities for weak* open set of uniquely rationalized SCRs} applies directly. \end{proof}

+\begin{proof}[Proof of Proposition~\ref{prop: continuous choice is impossible}] Here, we prove the following three claims: \begin{enumerate}[(i)] \item Every rationalizable SCR is continuous if and only if every SCR in $\Dom$ is continuous. \item If the domain $\Dom$ has a nonempty (norm) interior in $\SCR$, then every rationalizable SCR is continuous if and only if $\Omega$ is finite. \item If Assumption~\ref{ass: regularity} holds, then every uniquely rationalizable SCR is continuous if and only if $\Omega$ is finite. \end{enumerate} Observe (i) corresponds to the statement of Proposition~\ref{prop: continuous choice is impossible}.
+We now proceed with the proof.

-\begin{proof}[Proof of Proposition~\ref{prop: continuous choice is impossible}] First, observe the set $\Dom_{\text{cont}}$ of stochastic choice rules in $\Dom$ with a continuous version is $\Vert\cdot\Vert_\infty$-closed in $\Dom$.
+First, observe the set $\Dom_{\text{cont}}$ of stochastic choice rules in $\Dom$ with a continuous version is $\Vert\cdot\Vert_\infty$-closed in $\Dom$.
 To see it is closed, note that because $\prior$ has full support, the natural quotient taking a continuous function to its $\prior$-a.e. equivalence class is an isometry from the space of of continuous functions $\Omega\to\real$ (with the supremum norm) into $\lp{\infty}$.
-Because the space of continuous functions is complete, its image under this isometry is necessarily closed in $\lp{\infty}$.
-Hence, being the intersection of $\Dom$ with a power of this set, the set $\Dom_{\text{cont}}$ is closed in $\Dom$.
+Because the space of continuous functions is complete, its image under this isometry is necessarily closed in $\lp{\infty}$.\footnote{To explain, take any sequence $(\func_n)_n$ of continuous functions whose equivalence classes converge to some $\funcb$ (and so form a Cauchy sequence).
+The sequence $(\func_n)_n$ of functions themselves form a Cauchy sequence by isometry.
+But then, by completeness, $(\func_n)_n$ converges to some continuous function $\func$.
+Again by isometry, the equivalence class of $\func_n$ converges to that of $\func$ as $n\to\infty$.
+Because the metric space $\lp{\infty}$ is Hausdorff, $\funcb$ is in fact $\func$'s equivalence class, and so lives in the image of this isometry.} Hence, being the intersection of $\Dom$ with a power of this set, the set $\Dom_{\text{cont}}$ is closed in $\Dom$.

 Now, because $\Dom_{\text{cont}}$ is closed, any given dense subset of $\Dom$ is contained in $\Dom_{\text{cont}}$ if and only if $\Dom_{\text{cont}}=\Dom$.
 In particular, Proposition~\ref{prop: dense set of rationalizable SCRs} (resp.
 Theorem~\ref{thm: dense set of uniquely rationalizable SCRs} under Assumption~\ref{ass: regularity}) implies every (uniquely) rationalizable stochastic choice rule lives in $\SCR^\cost_{\text{cont}}$ if and only if $\SCR^\cost_{\text{cont}}=\Dom$.
 This observation delivers the first part of the proposition.
 It would also deliver the second and third parts if we could show that, assuming $\Dom$ has a nonempty interior, every element of $\Dom$ has a continuous version if and only if $\Omega$ is finite.